 Participants will use the tools and equipment available at the labs and are not expected to bring any additional equipment.

-Please visit each field school project web page for details concerning the programs, the pottery and glass for conservation, recommended readings, travel & accommodation information and other practicalities.
+Please visit each field school project web page for details concerning the programs, the pottery for conservation, recommended readings, travel & accommodation information and other practicalities.

 Combines the following field school project sessions:

 Workshops for Conservation Roman Pottery - Two-week session (6 - 19 June 2020)

 Workshop for Conservation of Ancient Greek Pottery - Two-week session (20 June - 4 July 2020)